-- Initial request: A letter will be mailed or faxed to the healthcare provider asking that records be provided within 45 days from the date of the letter.
+- Initial request: A letter will be mailed to the healthcare provider asking that records be provided within 45 days from the date of the letter.

-- Final notice: If the requested records are not received within 45 days of the second reminder, a final notice will be mailed to the healthcare provider, allowing an additional 45 days to respond.
+- Final notice: If the requested records are not received within 45 days of the initial request, a final notice will be mailed to the healthcare provider, allowing an additional 45 days to respond.

-- Request for refund: If the requested records are not received within 45 days of the final notice, Humana will issue a technical denial, and the healthcare provider will receive a request-for-refund letter.
+- Request for refund: If the requested records are not received within 45 days of the final notice, Humana will issue a denial for lack of medical records, and the healthcare provider will receive a request-for-refund letter.